sdw95927/InstanceSegmentation-CycleGAN/README.md

-# InstanceSegmentation-CyC-GAN
+# InstanceSegmentation-CycleGAN

-An instance segmentation network for unsupervised domain adaptation based on CyC-GAN.
+An instance segmentation network for unsupervised domain adaptation based on CycleGAN.

 ## Task overview